Noddin-Robotmakers/Website/Innovation.md

 ## Outreach to Disabled Sports Innovators

-We wanted to learn from the best, so we have contacted 6 different disabled sports organizations across the US, which are:
+We wanted to learn from the best, so we have reached out and e-mailed 6 different disabled sports organizations across the US, which are:

 * [Adaptive Sports Center, Colorado](https://www.adaptivesports.org/)
 * [Adaptive Sports Connection, Ohio](https://adaptivesportsconnection.org/)